Calligraphers hand-finish personalised invitations to King’s coronation

 His invitation was jointly addressed to his father Mark, who is accompanying him.

+He added: “Now it feels really real!
+Obviously Mum’s crying again.
+(Probably because it’s Dads name on it not hers).”

-A small team from London Scribes Calligraphers, which has worked for the Royal Household for more than 15 years, is writing the invitations by hand using traditional italic dip pens and bespoke mixed inks.
+Two calligraphers from London Scribes Calligraphers, which has worked for the Royal Household for more than 15 years, are writing the invitations by hand using traditional italic dip pens and bespoke mixed inks.

+Jenny Collier, one of the calligraphers, described the process as “meditative” and said calmness was required to keep a steady hand, and that all names were being double-checked.

+She mixed the blue ink, which she has called New Royal Blue, to complement the invitation’s heraldry, illustrations and gilding.

+She added that she was “deeply honoured” to be trusted with writing the thousands of names of invitees.

+“I’m thinking of the colour as the ‘New Royal Blue’ and I think it really sings among the invitation’s beautiful heraldry, illustrations and gilding,” she said.

-“Putting the final touches on some very special invitations…” the post from Buckingham Palace read.
+Buckingham Palace’s post read: “Putting the final touches on some very special invitations…”

 It said the 2,000 guests invited to Westminster Abbey will “each receive a personalised invitation that has been beautifully hand-finished by a small team of calligraphers”.